Ardrossan Harbour railway station

 Ardrossan Harbour railway station is one of three remaining railway stations in the town of Ardrossan, North Ayrshire, Scotland.
-The station is managed by ScotRail and is owned by Network Rail.
-It's on the Ayrshire Coast Line, 32.5 mi south west of Glasgow Central.
+The station is managed by ScotRail but unusually it is not owned by Network Rail, but instead owned by Peel Ports.
+It is on the Ayrshire Coast Line, 32.5 mi south west of Glasgow Central.
 The station is an interchange for Caledonian MacBrayne ferry sailings to Brodick on the Isle of Arran.

 History

 The station was originally opened on 19 January 1987 to replace the closed Ardrossan Winton Pier railway station.
 Ardrossan Harbour station is slightly further inland (approximately 220 yards/200 metres to the east) than its predecessor and is sited at the end of a 1-mile (1.6 km) long branch line from Ardrossan South Beach.

 Opened under sectorisation of British Rail, the station was served by ScotRail until the privatisation of British Rail.

 The station is unstaffed and consists of a single platform and shelter, a short walk from the "CalMac" terminal building.